jalcine/website/src/_posts/2015-03-16-using-owncloud-a-month-in-review.markdown

 As for ownCloud, I'm going to dabble more into making its News app work with [Wallabag][], right now it has flaky support in Firefox :weary:.

+## Leaving My Shell

+One question that I figure that might arise is how does one manage calendar sharing with ownCloud?
+I'd say that it's up to the client to handle things like that.
+I've already taken the initiative this year to use my laptop to handle invitation acceptances and the likes, but this is definitely something that might break over time.
+The ability to share your contact information between people is a bit haphazard and I don't actually understand how Google gets its down outside of a lot of ACLs and synchronized CalDav instances.

+All in all, if you want to mess around with ownCloud and getting it up and running, why not [a month free on a VPS][7] and try it yourself[^4]?
+Only thing you can lose is time (though that's expensive for some).

 [^1]: There's still one thing to be ironed out; [LAN sync](https://github.com/owncloud/client/issues/230) :dancers:.
 [^2]: There's a few kinks that need to be hammered out by [Mirakel][] though :cry:
 [^3]: Why you no use [monitoring services][4]?
+[^4]: This post isn't sponsored by DigitalOcean, but they're dope as hell so free promo!
 [owncloud]: https://owncloud.org/features/
 [korganizer]: https://userbase.kde.org/KOrganizer
 [wunderlist]: https://www.wunderlist.com/